coderbeez/interior-architect/README.md

 Stripe outline on their site *"not rely on the redirect to the success_url alone for fulfilling purchases as:
 Malicious users could directly access the success_url without paying and gain access to your goods or services.
 Customers may not always reach the success_url after a successful payment.
 It is possible they close their browser tab before the redirect occurs."* For these reasons the success page order summary shows Stripe's session data.
-For now order fulfillment is manual and my client relies on her Stripe account dashboard to verify payment success before sending pdfs.
+For now order fulfilment is manual and my client relies on her Stripe account dashboard to verify payment success before sending pdfs.

 ### Contact App